mrprofessor/Putty-Colors/README.md

 # Putty-Colors

-Themes for better readability
+Putty themes for better readability.

-Download these .reg files and run on Windows
+Download these .reg files and run on Windows.Sometimes you might need admin privileges.